nmshd/documentation/_includes/use-cases/use-case-consumption-query-attributes.md

 Query all attributes.

-Since this api uses a GET request the query has to be properly formated in the query-string, see the example below for reference.
+Since this api uses a GET request the query has to be properly formated in the query-string, refer to the interactive API docs bellow for reference.

 ## Example Query